BITSS/ACRE/docs/02-scope.md

 ## From candidate to declared paper

-###  Select a candidate paper or be assigned one (several weeks before starting the excercise).
+###  Select a candidate paper or be assigned one (several weeks before starting the exercise).

 The first step is to identify a candidate paper.
-You might be able to choose among a pool of paper assinged by your instructor, or might be assigned a specific paper.
+You might be able to choose among a pool of paper assigned by your instructor, or might be assigned a specific paper.
 In any case, it is important ot highlight that this might not be your final paper.
 It can be the case that you will not find any reproduction package and switch to another paper.
-The distinction between candidate and declared paper is meant to track precicely this circunstances.
+The distinction between candidate and declared paper is meant to track precisely this circumstances.

-Verifiy the existence of a reproduction package by going through these steps (stop whenever you find the reproduction package):
+Verify the existence of a reproduction package by going through these steps (stop whenever you find the reproduction package):

   1. Verify the existence of a previous entry on ACRE (under construction) on your candidate paper.
   2. Check the paper's webpage in the official journal or publishers website.
-Look for links similar to "Data and Materials", "Supplemnetal Materials", "Reproduction/Replication Package/Materials".
+Look for links similar to "Data and Materials", "Supplemental Materials", "Reproduction/Replication Package/Materials".
   3. Look for links in the paper (review footnotes and appendices).
   4. Review the personal websites of all the authors in the paper.

-Once you have cover steps 1-4 and have not find any reproduction materials, then we suggest to select another candiate paper or to contact the authors.
+Once you have cover steps 1-4 and have not find any reproduction materials, then we suggest to select another candidate paper or to contact the authors.

 **We strongly encourage you to contact authors several weeks before officially starting the main parts of Scoping stage of this exercise.
-Instructors should also plan to use the ACRE exercise accordingly (eg. if the reproducction is expected to take place in the middle of the semester, students should plan on contacting the authors of a missing reproduction package on the first few weeks of the semester.**
+Instructors should also plan to use the ACRE exercise accordingly (eg. if the reproduction is expected to take place in the middle of the semester, students should plan on contacting the authors of a missing reproduction package on the first few weeks of the semester.**

 ### Verify existence of reproduction package for candidate paper